hardboydu/notebook/Performance-Optimization/Books/Systems-Performance-Enterprise-and-the-Cloud-Second-Edition/chapter-07-Memory.md

 When the available memory on the system becomes low, there are various methods that the kernel can use to free up memory, adding it to the free list of pages.
 These methods are pictured in Figure 7.6 for Linux, in the general order in which they are used as available memory decreases.

 ![Figure 7.6 Linux memory availability management](./chapter-07/07-06.png)
-*Figure 7.6 Linux memory availability management*
+<p align="center">Figure 7.6 Linux memory availability management

 These methods are: